DIY: 8 Creative things to do with plastic bags

 The easiest way to tackle this issue of plastic waste is to reuse and recycle plastics bottles and bags.
 Plastic bags are relatively common household items and can be found everywhere.
 If you have a stash of them at home as we do, there are several fantastic things you can do with them.

-Reusing and recycling plastic bags helps preserve the ecological system and stops plastic waste material from entering the oceans and landfills across the world.
+Reusing and recycling plastic bags helps preserve the ecological system and stops plastic waste material from entering the oceans and landfills across the world and by using Kwiksweep to remove your unwanted plastic and other rubbish also helps reduce the worlds plastic manufacturing.
 By doing your bit, you can effectively reduce the plastic footprint with a few simple steps.

 Let us look at some creative things you can do with plastic bags to reduce the waste and effectively reuse them to create something brand new.